 - Submit all material required of entering freshmen and/or transfers.
 This includes an English translation transcript of level of education - 2.
-Submit evidence of one or more of the following: - a.
-Score of at least 500 on the paper-based Test of English as a Foreign Language (TOEFL) or at least 173 on the computer-based test - b.
+Submit evidence of one or more of the following (traditional freshmen and transfer): - Score of at least 500 on the paper-based Test of English as a Foreign Language (TOEFL) or at least 173 on the computer-based test - b.
 Equated score of at least 70 on the Michigan test - c.
 Completed level 112 from English Language Services (ELS).
-Based on these test results, Concordia's testing program results, and the student's classroom performance during the early part of the semester, tutorial needs of the student are determined by the director of the academic support programs, in consultation with appropriate faculty personnel - Demonstrate an ability to meet the expenses of university fees, tuition, room and board, transportation, and personal expenses.
-I-20 forms will be issued only after the application is accepted by the Office of Undergraduate Admission and the first semester is paid in full - Submit health and immunization records as required by law.
-International students are admitted for the fall and spring terms only - 5.
-Any transcripts provided must be evaluated by an outside agency for American equivalents
+Based on these test results, Concordia's testing program results, and the student's classroom performance during the early part of the semester, tutorial needs of the student are determined by the director of the academic support programs, in consultation with appropriate faculty personnel